-Most women should gain somewhere between 25 and 35 pounds (11.5 to 16 kilograms) during pregnancy.
+Most women should gain somewhere between 25 and 35 pounds (11 and 16 kilograms) during pregnancy.
 If a woman does not gain enough weight, there may be health problems for the mother and baby.

 Most women will gain 2 to 4 pounds (1 to 2 kilograms) during the first trimester, and 1 pound (.5 kilogram) a week for the rest of the pregnancy.
 Through the entire pregnancy:

 - Overweight women need to gain less (15 to 20 pounds or 7 to 9 kilograms or less, depending on their prepregnancy weight).